 Rights for Authors and Purdue e-Pubs

-As further described in our submission agreement (the Submission Agreement), in consideration for publication of the article, the authors retain copyright in their work but grant an exclusive license to Purdue University to publish their work.
+As further described in our Submission Agreement, in consideration for publication of the article, the authors retain copyright of their work but grant an exclusive license to Purdue University to publish their work.

 The following uses are always permitted to the author(s) and do not require further permission from Purdue e-Pubs provided the author does not alter the format or content of the articles, including the copyright notification:

 - • Posting of the article on the author(s)’s personal website, provided that the website is non-commercial;

 - • Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with the author(s)'s place of employment (e.g., a Phrenology professor at the University of Southern North Dakota can have her article appear in the University of Southern North Dakota's Department of Phrenology online publication series); and

 - • Posting of the article on a non-commercial course website for a course being taught by the author at the university or college employing the author.

 People seeking an exception, or who have questions about use, should contact the editors.

 Users of the Purdue e-Pubs website and/or software agree not to misuse the Purdue e-Pubs service or software in any way.